Zamiell/stardew-valley/Min-Max_Guide.md

 ## TTD

-* check first day with no skill-ups
+* track all day skillups
+* test new fishing spots